History of Dance Music

 groove (noun): a highly-rhythmic pattern repeated for a long time, esp. in funk music - Hip hop artists still sample James Brown's funk grooves.

-hi-hat (noun): a pair of foot-operated cymbals that's part of a drum kit - Drummers play bass drum with one foot and hi-hat with the other.
+hi-hat (noun): a pair of foot-operated cymbals that form part of a drum kit - Drummers play bass drum with one foot and hi-hat with the other.

-house (noun): 80s dance music similar to disco but with more electronic sounds - Those old house tracks from Chicago still sound great.
+house (noun): 80s dance music similar to disco but often with a more electronic sound - Those old house tracks from Chicago still sound great.

 offbeat (noun): a beat between the main beats, often counted as "and" by musicians - Disco has hi-hats playing on all the offbeats.